xj-xu/2025-Xu-et-al/README.md

 ## 🔬 Summary

 Phosphatidylinositol 4,5-bisphosphate [PI(4,5)P₂] is a key signaling lipid that defines the inner leaflet of the eukaryotic plasma membrane.
-Although PI(4)P is its canonical precursor, previous studies showed that PI(4,5)P₂ levels remain unexpectedly robust under PI(4)P depletion—a puzzle known as the **PIP₂ paradox**.
+Although PI(4)P is its canonical precursor, previous studies showed that PI(4,5)P₂ levels remain unexpectedly robust under PI(4)P depletion.

 Using live-cell TIRF microscopy in RBL mast cells, we discovered:
-- **Periodic traveling waves of PI(4)P** at the plasma membrane, challenging the assumption that precursor lipids exist only in steady state.
+- First discovery of **periodic traveling waves of PI(4)P** at the plasma membrane, challenging the assumption that precursor lipids exist only in steady state.
-- **Causal links** between the rate of PI(4)P synthesis and oscillations in both PI(4,5)P₂ and active **Cdc42**, a regulator of the actin cytoskeleton.
+- **Critical**rate of PI(4)P synthesis required for oscillations in both PI(4,5)P₂ and active **Cdc42**, a regulator of the actin cytoskeleton.
 - **Quantitative insights** into lipid-driven cortical dynamics, pointing to a dynamical-systems view of membrane identity.

 ---